Which ergoPouch product should I choose?

 The neck opening seems a little tight on my Cocoon Swaddle?

-As a safety feature, our Cocoon Swaddles have a firm fit around the neck, shoulder and chest area to prevent your little one slipping inside.
+To comply with safety requirements, our Cocoon Swaddle Bags have a firm fit around the neck, shoulder and chest area to prevent your little one from slipping inside.

 A quick way to check if the neck is too tight is to see if you can put 2 fingers inside the neck opening.
 If you can, the fit is correct.
 If you are still uncomfortable with the opening being small, we suggest to undo the zipper about 1cm down with the zip cover still over the top.